 - Helping children to move on from foster homes

 Once you are approved as a foster carer, there is a good quality training programme that you will be expected to take part in.
-If you are a couple, both of you should access appropriate training- you will be able to discuss this with your social worker.
+If you are a couple, both of you will need to access appropriate training- you will be able to discuss this with your social worker.

-- Dedicated specialist social workers who have years of experience in fostering
+- Your own dedicated specialist social workers who have years of experience in fostering

 - Frequent telephone contact from your own social worker

-- Regular structured supervision and consultation at least once a month with your SSW
+- Regular structured supervision and consultation at least once a month with your SSW, (Supervising Social Worker).

 - Support from your SSW at Personal Education Plan (PEPs) meetings and other professional meetings